 LaGuardia Community College Foundation scholarship helps students who are facing financial obstacles pay for college expenses.
-The Foundation has a number of scholarships available, ranging from $500 to $5,000, which are made possible by contributions from generous donors--individuals, businesses, organizations, and associations both public and private.
+The Foundation has a number of scholarships available which are made possible by contributions from generous donors--individuals, businesses, organizations, and associations both public and private.

 You can apply for a Foundation scholarship through the online application, which is available at www.laguardia.edu/scholarships; select Apply Now.

 Priority will be given to applications submitted between April 1 – Aug.
 31 for the upcoming academic year.
 Thereafter, applications will be considered on a rolling basis throughout the fall and spring semesters.
 Students needing financial assistance are encouraged to apply.

 After you hit the "submit" button on your application, a confirmation message will be sent via your student email and My LaGuardia page to inform you that your application was received.
 You will also receive periodic updates regarding your application status.

 You will receive scholarship status updates via your student email and My LaGuardia page.
 In most cases, you should expect to be notified within three to six weeks after the beginning of the semester in which you applied regarding your eligibility.
 You can also send an email message to email@example.com.
 Emails are typically answered in 1-2 business days.

 Student Financial Services staff reviews all online applications and determines eligibility and assigns scholarships.
 Only ONE online application per academic year is required for all Foundation scholarships.

 Scholarship recipients will be required to attend a scholarship orientation and submit a thank you letter to their donor.
 Students may also be asked to attend Foundation events, and participate in College and Foundation marketing efforts.
 Recipients will be notified in advance.